deskvillage/dannychadburn.github.io/ebook-creation/index.md

 That comes from sharing the knowledge and experience of intelligent and inspirational people, and eBooks have proven an efficient and effective way of spreading the word to the right audience.
 However, the individuals within your company with the most interesting stories to tell are invariably those with the least available time to do so.

-It's often a struggle to turn their valuable experiences, opinions and ideas into a blog post, let alonge something more substantial.
+It's often a struggle to turn their valuable experiences, opinions and ideas into a blog post, let alone something more substantial.

 #### It's time to realise this missed opportunity

-I produce simple but powerful eBooks, extracting key infomration from your management team and topic specialists.
+I produce engaining and powerful eBooks, extracting key infomration from your management team and topic specialists.
 Using an agile development process, your shiny new eBook can be ready to be shared with the world in just 4-6 weeks,

-Every ebook project is unique, from startups wanting a 7,000 word booklet to multinationals putting together a 70,000 word advanced guide.
+Every project is unique, from startups wanting a 7,000 word booklet to multinationals putting together a 70,000 word advanced guide.
 I've tacked both ends of that spectrum and can produce and publish something that will resonate with the market, and give you the results you're looking for.

 <a href="/contact"><button class="button">Let's discuss your project</button></a>